Be Prepared & Claim Your Business Before Someone Else Does!

 Part 1: Balancing Act

-In a perfect digital world of electronic data and internet that is accessible anytime anywhere, where everyone is honest and there is no identify issues of profiles and online businesses you wouldn’t have to worry.
-But in our reality, there are hundreds of thousands of individuals that impersonate people and business’ just because they can, those fraudulent actions will continue to conquer business pages every day until you do something.
-If your company is not responsive and claim their online listings and profiles, it could happen to them.
-Plus, directory sites help your rankings on the search engines and who doesn’t love that.online business directory
+In a perfect digital world of electronic data and internet that is accessible anytime, anywhere, where everyone is honest and there are no identity issues of profiles and online businesses, you wouldn’t have to worry.
+But in our reality, hundreds of thousands of individuals impersonate people and businesses just because they can, those fraudulent actions will continue to conquer business pages every day until you do something.
+If your company is not responsive and claims its online listings and profiles, it could happen to them.
+Plus, directory sites help your rankings on the search engines, and who doesn’t love that?

 The first step in this process is to develop your strategy by assigning a team or individual the daunting task.
-Depending on how large your company is, will determine the amount of individual’s it will take to do the task correctly.
-This is not a dream job, but is one of the most important and necessary one for a company not to overlook.
-This is a multiple step process so create your team accordingly.
-This will set your starting line, make sure this person is a motivated individual and can be a blood hound on the internet, be intuitive to know where and how to look, and someone who won’t give up easily.
-They will need organization skills as well as great follow-up skills in the case of reclaiming a listing someone took already.
+Depending on how large your company is, will determine the number of individuals it will take to do the task correctly.
+This is not a dream job, but it is one of the most important and necessary ones for a company not to overlook.
+This is a multiple-step process, so create your team accordingly.
+This will set your starting line, make sure this person is a motivated individual and can be a bloodhound on the internet, be intuitive to know where and how to look, and someone who won’t give up easily.
+They will need organization skills as well as great follow-up skills in the case of reclaiming a listing someone has already.

 Secondly, you will want to develop a timeline of goals and what you want to accomplish, and update this regularly with sites you’ve found, claimed, unclaimed, new accounts created and whatever else you find out on the world wide web.

-Next, your team will start by completing a search of the businesses name, always include misspellings, different variations of the business name such as Inc, LLC, shortened name, abbreviations, subsidiary’s, DBA’s, and look for location differences as well.
-Just remember to never end your search with one search engine, you will want to look at all options such as the big dogs of search engines Bing, MSN, Google, Yahoo, and Ask, to obtain the most comprehensive list of possible online profiles you can find and claim.
+Next, your team will start by completing a search of the business’s name, always including misspellings, different variations of the business name such as Inc, LLC, shortened name, abbreviations, subsidiary, DBAs, and look for location differences as well.
+Just remember to never end your search with one search engine; you will want to look at all options, such as the big dogs of search engines, Bing, MSN, Google, Yahoo, and Ask, to obtain the most comprehensive list of possible online profiles you can find and claim.

 So now what, your company has found and claimed and/or created all of these online presences, what do you do with them now?
-The most important thing your business can do is monthly management; keep all of your online accounts up-to-date with correct business information, hours, address, phone for your customers.
-If your hours change or you move, don’t forget about your online presence this needs to keep up with you.
-You don’t need upset customers showing up to your old place of business or come when you are closed – you will probably lose their business.
+The most important thing your business can do is monthly management; keep all of your online accounts up-to-date with correct business information, hours, address, and phone for your customers.
+If your hours change or you move, don’t forget about your online presence; this needs to keep up with you.
+You don’t need upset customers showing up to your old place of business, or coming when you are closed – you will probably lose their business.

 You might be on the other side of the fence and cannot find any online listings for you to claim, that’s great, but you still are not out of the woods.
 Without proper online presence your chance of being found is limited.
 You will want to strategize on what accounts to create according to your business locations, geography and demographics of your audience.